 How can I get involved?

 There are many ways that you can support Liberty Arts!
 You can take a class from one (or more) of the many talented artists – check out the class page for more information on what’s being offered in the future.
-Swing by the Foundry during the Farmer’s Market to learn about the foundry process, and then be sure to mark your calendar with the date of the next metal pour.
-We try to participate in each Third Friday Arts Celebration, add us to the list of places you visit.
-Be sure to stop by the Liberty Arts Gallery at 923 Franklin Street to admire or purchase the many pieces on display.
+Check out our events page and mark your calendars with the date of the next metal pour.
+Also be sure to stop by our studio warehouse at 923 Franklin Street.
+We often have many pieces on display in our gallery for you to admire or purchase.
 Finally, if you’d like, you can always Donate to further our goals of sharing art with the public in Durham.